Alorse/clickup-viewer/README.md

-# clickup-in-my-vscode README
+# clickup-viewer README

-This is the README for your extension "clickup-in-my-vscode".
+This is the README for your extension "clickup-viewer".
 After writing up a brief description, we recommend including the following sections.

 ## Features